CubicrootXYZ/RemindMe/README.md

 The following features are seen as **experimental**, we do not recommend them for use in production.
 Data losses or data leaks might happen.

 * Multi-User channels
-* Import reminders from an Ical link
+* Import reminders from an Ical link (see API documentation about third party resources)

 ## 👩‍🔧 Contribute